cslarsen/csl.name/source/_posts/2017-11-16-python-compiler.md

     ir = [("mov", "rax", 101),
           ("push", "rax", None)]

-Contrary to TAC, we put operation first, followed by the destination and source registers.
+Contrary to TAC, we put the operation first, followed by the destination and source registers.
 We use `None` to indicate unused registers and arguments.
 It would be a very good idea to use unique, abstract registers names like `reg1`, `reg2` and so on, because it facilitates [register allocation][register-allocation.wiki].
 Out of scope.

 We will reserve registers RAX and RBX for menial work like arithmetic, pushing and popping.
 RAX must also hold the return value, because that's the convention.
 The CPU already has a stack, so we'll use that as our data stack mechanism.

-Registers RDI, RSI, RDC and RCX will be reserved for variables and arguments.
+Registers RDI, RSI, RDX and RCX will be reserved for variables and arguments.
 Per [AMD64 convention][amd64.abi], we expect to see function arguments passed in those registers, in that order.
 In real programs, the matter is a bit more involved.